nanograv/PINT/docs/explanation.rst

 offsets are usually modeled using phase jumps (the `JUMP` parameter, see :class:`pint.models.jump.PhaseJump`) between TOAs generated from different systems.

+Here are some examples for `JUMP` parameters in a par file:

+    `JUMP   -f 430_PUPPI    0.01  1   1e-5`
+    `JUMP   tel ao          0.01  1   1e-5`
+    `JUMP   mjd 55000 55100 0.01  1   1e-5`
+    `JUMP   freq 1000 1400  0.01  1   1e-5`

-System-dependent DM offsets (DMJUMPs and FDJUMPDMs)
+System-dependent DM offsets (`DMJUMP`s and `FDJUMPDM`s)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Similar to system-dependent delays, offsets can arise between wideband DM values measured using different systems due to the choice of template portraits with different fiducial DMs.
 This is usually modeled using DM jumps (the `DMJUMP` parameter, see :class:`pint.models.dispersion_model.DispersionJump`).
 This type of offset only applies to the wideband DM values and not to the wideband TOAs.

+Here are some examples for `DMJUMP` parameters in a par file:
+    `DMJUMP   -f 430_PUPPI    1e-4  1   1e-5`
+    `DMJUMP   tel ao          1e-4  1   1e-5`
+    `DMJUMP   mjd 55000 55100 1e-4  1   1e-5`
+    `DMJUMP   freq 1000 1400  1e-4  1   1e-5`

 Similar offsets also arise in the case of narrowband TOAs.
 Unlike the wideband case, these offsets manifest as system-dependent corrections to the DM delay.
-They are modeled using the FDJUMPDM parameters (see see :class:`pint.models.dispersion_model.FDJumpDM`)
+They are modeled using the `FDJUMPDM` parameters (see see :class:`pint.models.dispersion_model.FDJumpDM`)

+Here are some examples for `FDJUMPDM` parameters in a par file:
+    `FDJUMPDM   -f 430_PUPPI       1e-4  1   1e-5`
+    `FDJUMPDM   -f L-wide_PUPPI    1e-4  1   1e-5`

-System- and frequency-dependent offsets (FDJUMPs)
+System- and frequency-dependent offsets (`FDJUMP`s)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 In narrowband datasets, the template profiles often do not adequately model the frequency-dependent evolution of pulse profiles, resulting in a frequency-dependent artefact in the timing residuals.